servactory/servactory.com/docs/guide/exceptions/success.md

 # Early successful termination

-The service can be terminated prematurely by calling the `success!` method.
+The service can be terminated prematurely and successfully by calling the `success!` method.

 For Servactory this is also an exception, but a successful one.